 Nationally known craft beer advocates, Nick and Fred are quick to point out that less than 50 breweries dotted the U.S. That number tops 3,000 today, giving the industry great strength and variety.
 The bar is consistently raised, they say.
 They’re happy with the competition and confident in their brewers.

 Today, F.X.
-Matt is the 15th-largest producer of beer in the U.S., known for its endless selection of styles and limited-release High Peaks Series.
+Matt a top 20 producer of beer in the U.S., known for its endless selection of styles and limited-release High Peaks Series.
 The dedicated band of Saranac brewers craft more than 65 different recipes in a year, including an IPA recently resurrected more than 100 years after the brewery’s founder last made a batch.

 While far too large to regularly use local ingredients, the Matts remain dedicated to the Utica community and Central New York, hosting the after-party that follows the famous Boilermaker Road Race as well as weekly concerts dubbed “Saranac Thursdays.”

 The experimental brews that come out of its lab are actually crafted using equipment purchased from Good Nature Farm Brewery & Tap Room, F.X.
-Matt’s nano-brew neighbors to the south, and each fall Saranac fans are tapped to help harvest hops from a local farm that go into a very-limited-release wet hop ale.
+Matt’s nano-brew neighbors to the south, and for many years Saranac fans were tapped to help harvest hops from a local farm that went into a very-limited-release wet hop ale.

 “We certainly as a family had had a tradition of making things that were unusual and having success with them,” Nick says, citing the IPA that his grandfather brewed in 1914 and numerous variations of Utica Club over the years as examples.
 “But, the quality of the product is absolutely the most important thing and I think that comes down from my grandfather.